Easy Drop Cookies

 Lindsay's Chocolate Cafe Chocolate Chip Cookies

-This cookie, from Lindsay's Chocolate Cafe and Coffee House in O'Fallon, Missouri, wowed us with its flavor-packed lineup of ingredients.
+This cookie, from the former Lindsay's Chocolate Cafe and Coffee House in O'Fallon, Missouri, wowed us with its flavor-packed lineup of ingredients.
 "These are the best chocolate chip cookies I have ever had! " says one of our website reviewers.
 "These are wonderful with a glass of cold milk while the cookie is still warm!"

 Double Chocolate-Cherry Cookies